Molecular Parity Nonconservation in Nuclear Spin Couplings

 Our proposed experiment involves excitation of magnetization along the y-axis.
 An experimentally realizable initial condition is:

-which corresponds to magnetizing the spins along the y-axis in a field of strength $B_\mathrm{p}$ at a temperature $T$. $k$ is Boltzmann's constant.
-Following prepolarization, the sample is suddenly transported to zero field and spin $I$ is inverted to generate a coherent superposition of the $|S\rangle$ and $|T_{\pm1}\rangle$ states.
-When $J_{PNC}=0$, the magnetization oscillates along the y-axis without any component along the x-axis (Figure \ref{results}c).
-When $J_{PNC}\neq0$, the mixing between the $|S\rangle$ and $|T_{0}\rangle$ generates a signal along the x-axis oscillating at the offset frequency $\Delta$ (Figure \ref{results}d).
-To a first-order approximation, the ratio of the the PNC signal to the parity conserving signal is \cite{King2017}:
+which corresponds to magnetizing the spins along the x-axis in a field of strength $B_\mathrm{p}$ (where $|\gamma B_\mathrm{p}|\gg |2\pi J|$) at a temperature $T$; $k$ is Boltzmann's constant.
+Following prepolarization, the sample is transported to the detection region in the presence of a guiding magnetic field, $S$ is inverted, and then, the guiding field is suddenly turned off.
+The inversion of $S$ can be done either in high field \cite{Tayler2016} or at zero field \cite{Min2018}; the purpose of the inversion is to maximize the ${{I}}_{x}-{{S}}_{x}$ and, correspondingly, the useful signal.